 Washington State Car Insurance Laws

-If you reside in Washington State, it is important to understand its car insurance laws.
+If you reside in Washington State, it is important to understand the state’s unique car insurance laws.
 According to the National Highway Traffic Safety Administration—which also lists lives lost to drunk and distracted drivers—there were a total of 37,133 highway-related deaths in 2017.
 There are even more car accidents that result in injuries and damage but do not result in death.
 With such staggering statistics, you are literally putting your life into your hands every time you get behind the wheel of a car.

 No matter how cautious you are, there is always the risk of being involved in an accident each time you drive.
 While there is no way to completely protect yourself from a car accident, there is a way to protect yourself should you be involved in an accident: car insurance.

 Car insurance provides you and other drivers with financial protection should an accident occur.
 It can help to cover both the property and the medical damages that can occur as a result of an accident, which can end up saving you some really big bucks.

-While car insurance is required in order to legally drive in the United States, insurance laws vary from state to state.
+While car insurance is required in most states in order to legally drive in the United States, insurance laws vary from state to state.
 In order to ensure that you are driving safely and legally, you need to be sure that you have the right coverage for your state.

 Minimum Car Insurance Coverage in Washington